 Always go back to your ‘why’, the core of why you started your business journey – your purpose.

 Building a business is very hard, and can be underestimated and undervalued in a world dominated by a handful of successful Zuckerberg’s and Bezos’.

 As someone who’s now a third-time entrepreneur, I know it’s hard work and a long road to success, along with lots of frustration, anxiety, and worries.

 Having your why at front of mind and channeling your passion and your skills with that purpose will keep you and your business moving forward.

 There is a reason why Coca-Cola, Amazon, and Apple have such loyal customers and have become billion-dollar companies.

 A strong brand stands the test of time and will withstand pandemics or recessions.

-Many people get confused that marketing is branding, whereas it is the execution and communication of your brand, story, and purpose, demonstrating why people should buy from or choose you over someone else.
+Many people get confused that marketing is just branding, when in actual fact it is the execution and communication of your brand, story, and purpose, demonstrating why people should buy from or choose you over someone else.

 This is why it’s important to bring someone experienced in to help you with your branding and marketing, especially when it comes to building your brand (both business and personal).